CMSgov/ab2d/Deploy/documentation/AB2D_Deployment.md

 1. Note that the product owner will complete the process

-## Setup Jenkins server in management AWS account
+## Setup Jenkins master in management AWS account

 1. Open a terminal